 Does Advance NanoTek Have A Relatively High Or Low P/E For Its Industry?

-We can tell from its P/E ratio of 34.49 that sentiment around Advance NanoTek isn't particularly high.
-The image below shows that Advance NanoTek has a lower P/E than the average (40.1) P/E for companies in the chemicals industry.
+Advance NanoTek's P/E of 22.16 indicates relatively low sentiment towards the stock.
+The image below shows that Advance NanoTek has a lower P/E than the average (36.7) P/E for companies in the chemicals industry.

 How Growth Rates Impact P/E Ratios

-Advance NanoTek's earnings made like a rocket, taking off 266% last year.
-The cherry on top is that the five year growth rate was an impressive 212% per year.
+Advance NanoTek's 194% EPS improvement over the last year was like bamboo growth after rain; rapid and impressive.
+The sweetener is that the annual five year growth rate of 131% is also impressive.
 So I'd be surprised if the P/E ratio was not above average.

 The Bottom Line On Advance NanoTek's P/E Ratio

-Advance NanoTek trades on a P/E ratio of 34.5, which is above its market average of 18.4.
-The excess cash it carries is the gravy on top its fast EPS growth.
-So based on this analysis we'd expect Advance NanoTek to have a high P/E ratio.
-What is very clear is that the market has become significantly more optimistic about Advance NanoTek over the last month, with the P/E ratio rising from 25.7 back then to 34.5 today.
-For those who prefer to invest with the flow of momentum, that might mean it's time to put the stock on a watchlist, or research it.
-But the contrarian may see it as a missed opportunity.
+Advance NanoTek trades on a P/E ratio of 22.2, which is above its market average of 17.0.
+While the company does use modest debt, its recent earnings growth is superb.
+So on this analysis a high P/E ratio seems reasonable.
+What can be absolutely certain is that the market has become significantly less optimistic about Advance NanoTek over the last month, with the P/E ratio falling from 32.6 back then to 22.2 today.
+For those who prefer to invest with the flow of momentum, that might be a bad sign, but for a contrarian, it may signal opportunity.

-When the market is wrong about a stock, it gives savvy investors an opportunity.
+Investors have an opportunity when market expectations about a stock are wrong.
 People often underestimate remarkable growth -- so investors can make money when fast growth is not fully appreciated.
-We don't have analyst forecasts, but you might want to assess this data-rich visualization of earnings, revenue and cash flow.
+We don't have analyst forecasts, but shareholders might want to examine this detailed historical graph of earnings, revenue and cash flow.